Cyprus or officially the Republic of Cyprus.

 The state's official name in Greek and Turkish literally translates as "Cypriot Republic" in English, but this translation is not used officially, in favor of "Republic of Cyprus" instead.

-Turkish Cypriots use their own flag, nevertheless it is not internationally recognized.
+Turkish Cypriots use their own flag, nevertheless, it is not internationally recognized.

 Cyprus has two official languages, Greek and Turkish.
+These languages are used by the government, courts, administration, media, and educational institutes of Cyprus.

 There are also smaller Maronite, Armenian, Roman Catholic, and Anglican Christian communities on the island.